Common ICF Myths & Misconceptions

 Higher quality exterior walls and smaller mechanical systems mean less monthly cost for the homeowner with savings of at least 25% or more depending on the climate.
 Downsized HVAC also results in reduced greenhouse gas emissions over the life of the structure compared to less efficient wood-frame construction.

-For more information about ICF cost and comparison, visit BuildBlock.com/icfs/affordability
+For more information about these common ICF myths, visit BuildBlock.com/icfs/affordability

 ICFs are too complicated to use…